Ministry of Defence, Singapore Singapore Government

 Author's Guide

-The Author’s Guides are prepared for the reference of contributors who submit journal articles and technical papers (under Tech Edge section) for publication in POINTER.
+This Author’s Guide is prepared for the reference of contributors who submit journal articles (including Tech Edge pieces) for publication in POINTER.

 Author’s Responsibilities